 Rainbow Trout provide great angling fun in the fall and winter months.
 Trout need to have water temperatures below 72 degrees and dissolved oxygen levels greater than 5 ppm.
 Most ponds in Wisconsin will have water temps above 72 degrees during the summer months.
 During the fall and winter months temperatures are well below that and dissolved oxygen levels are usually not an issue since cold water can hold more oxygen.
 You should be able to fish most of them out before the first major heat wave.

 Many people often wonder when fish spawn and how often.
 Typically most fish spawn in the spring of the year when temperatures are between 40 and 65 degrees.
 Bluegills will spawn later in the spring when water temperatures are between 65 and 80 degrees.
 Bluegills have been known to spawn more than one time in a season, but this is not typical.
 Largemouth and smallmouth bass will spawn when water temperatures are between 58 and 65 degrees.
 Once they reach maturity they will spawn every spring.
-Walleye are typically spawn in the spring.
-They look for water temperatures to be 48 to 55 degrees.
+Walleye typically spawn in the spring and look for water temperatures to be 48 to 55 degrees.
 Northern pike are typically the first game fish to spawn in the spring, needing temperatures of 40-48 degrees for spawning.
 They have been known to spawn under the ice in certain situations.
-Musky are another fish to spawn in early spring.
-They typically like water temperatures to be 48-55 degrees.
+Musky are another fish to spawn in early spring typically with water temperatures ranging from 48-55 degrees.

 Water chemistry is very important to a healthy fish population.
 Most ponds and lakes in Wisconsin can have a healthy fish population without many problems.
 There are not many situations where water chemistry will not allow for the stocking and survival of fish.
 The major water chemistry factors involved in fish survival are temperature, dissolved oxygen, pH, ammonia and nitrites.
 Each one of these presents its own danger when it comes to the health of your fish.
 All of these factors should be looked at prior to stocking any fish.